 Jane E. Radcliffe, Museum Collections & Independent Maine Wall Researcher

 Jane first became interested in New England paint-decorated walls when she arrived as a staff member at the new Maine State Museum in Augusta in January of 1971, and discovered that the Museum owned a complete room — 4 muraled walls and accompanying architectural elements — from a recently demolished building in nearby Winthrop, Maine.
 Over the next 17 years, while at the Museum, she learned of and documented many other Maine muraled and stenciled houses throughout the State.
 Even after leaving the Museum in 1988 to pursue other collections management activities, Jane’s interest and work in documenting such walls has continued to the present day.
 In the late 2000s, she and Linda Lefko began to collaborate, producing the book Folk Art Murals of the Rufus Porter School: New England Landscapes, 1825-1845 in 2011.
-Jane is currently Vice President and Treasurer, and one of the founders of the CPWP.
+Jane is currently Secretary and one of the founders of the CPWP.

 Founder, Director Emerita